 - Can be difficult to assemble properly and may require experts to build

 - Building materials for stone walls are heavy – even small rocks can weigh a lot, and boulders may weigh hundreds of pounds

 - Uncut stone walls are time-consuming projects because each rock must be individually chosen and placed

 - May not control water flow or drain well

 - Walls over about 3 feet require specialist engineering in most cases

 - Walls made of smaller stones cannot usually hold back a lot of weight

 The Right Wall Materials for You

-Although there are objective facts about retaining wall materials (stone is heavy, wood can rot), there is also a lot of personal taste involved in choosing one.
+Although there are objective facts about retaining wall materials (stone is heavy, and wood can rot), there is also a lot of personal taste involved in choosing one.
 Some people think that concrete is not attractive, while other people love the sleek, modern lines.
-Stone may be too heavy for some people to handle but not a problem for others.
-Logistics are also important because things like how the materials will get to you and how well your property drains will affect both the cost and the practicality of various materials.
+Stone may be too heavy for some people but not a problem for others.
+Logistics are also important because things like how the materials will get to you and how well your property drains will affect the cost and the practicality of various materials.

 Natural stone laid in the dry stone manner is another durable option, with examples in Europe that are hundreds of years old.
-However, it must be done properly, or water getting into the wall will destroy it.
+However, it must be done correctly, or water getting into the wall will destroy it.
 It is also the most expensive.
 Wood is the least durable, but it is also the cheapest option, and even wooden walls may last twenty years.
 Poured concrete offers a nice balance of cost, durability, and strength.